ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/sales-orders-and-offers.md

 The Sales Order form includes a UI function called **Assign Default Sales Person**, available from the **Run** menu for each record.

-This function allows users to manually apply the same assignment logic described above, even when a Sales Person is already selected.
+This function allows users to manually apply the same assignment logic described above, even when a *Sales Person* is already selected.
 It evaluates the applicable rules and replaces the current assignment with the one determined by the best-matching rule (if found).

-This is especially useful when rules are introduced or updated after documents have been created, enabling users or managers to update existing assignments accordingly.
+TThis is particularly useful when rules are introduced or modified after documents have already been created, enabling realignment with the current assignment strategy.

 > [!NOTE]
 > The function is only available for saved documents and is disabled when the document has a state *Released* or higher.